stereolabs/zed-open-capture/README.md

  * Linux OS [Tested on Ubuntu 18.04 and Ubuntu 20.04]
  * GCC compiler [at least v7.5]
  * CMake build system [at least v3.1]
- * HIDAPI and LBIUSB Libraries for USB communication
+ * HIDAPI and LIBUSB Libraries for USB communication
  * OpenCV [at least v3.4.
 Required only by examples]
  * git [if installing from source]